+Table 2 shows the regulatory outcomes of different regulations/policies introduced in Section 4 with heterogeneous drivers.
 Compare Table 2 with Table 1, we can see that some regulatory outcomes are changed due to drivers’ heterogeneity.
-First, in the case with heterogeneous drivers, only by imposing a commission regulation, can the government achieve its Pareto-efficient target.
+First, in the case with heterogeneous drivers and a mild congestion, only by imposing a commission regulation, can the government achieve its Pareto-efficient target.
 Second, demand regulation is no longer Pareto-efficient.
 Third, drivers’ heterogeneous reservation rates cause an opposite moving trend of wage from monopoly optimum to social optimum.
 As a result, the minimum wage regulation affects markets with heterogeneous drivers (although it is still unable to yield a Pareto-efficient outcome), while it does not affect the platform’s decisions in markets with homogeneous drivers.
 Fourth, we find that, when the platform has to ensure drivers’ earnings per hour as required by the government, it will raise trip fare beyond the Pareto-efficient solution to protect its profit.
 In this case, the consumer surplus will be suppressed due to the increased trip fare.

-Comparing Table 3 with Table 2, we can see that mild traffic congestion does not change the regulatory outcomes of different regulations/policies.
-For example, by using a commission regulation alone can the government achieve its Pareto-efficient target.
+Besides that, the mild traffic congestion does not change the regulatory outcomes of different regulations/policies.

-Table 4 shows that none of the government regulations can reach its Pareto-efficient target.
+Table 2 shows that none of the government regulations can reach its Pareto-efficient target with a heavy congestion.
 This indicates that, when the traffic congestion is severe, the normal vehicles have a significant impact on traffic flow and ride-sourcing passenger demand, leading to a situation where simply regulating the ride-sourcing market is not enough.